sequenceiq/blog-test/source/_posts/2015-03-29-periscope-ambari-2-dot-0-scale-based-on-any-metric.markdown

 ```
 <!--more-->

 Most of the Hadoop components expose its metrics via `jmx`, but not all of them (later on this).
 As you can see we're using the RM's `jmx` as source to obtain the necessary metrics (in this case the `AvailableMB` and the `AllocatedMB` to calculate the overall memory usage: `"value": "{0}/({0} + {1}) * 100"`).
-So how does Ambari know where to look for these values, like: `"Hadoop:service=ResourceManager,name=QueueMetrics,q0=root/AvailableMB"`?
+So how does [Ambari](https://ambari.apache.org/) knows where to look for these values, like: `"Hadoop:service=ResourceManager,name=QueueMetrics,q0=root/AvailableMB"`?
 You have to define which property to use in the `uri` section: `yarn-site/yarn.resourcemanager.webapp.address`.
-It tells Ambari to grab the property from the yarn-site and use the RM's web address and on it use the jmx endpoint.
+It tells Ambari to grab the property from the yarn-site and use the RM's web address and on that use the jmx endpoint.
 It could be problematic if you're using the RM in HA mode as there are multiple RMs.
 It can be solved if you provide this information as well in the `high_availability` part.
 In this way Ambari will always use the active RM and not the ones in `standby` mode.
 To make sure these metric values are there you can use the following endpoint on your cluster:
 ```
 RM_IP:8088/jmx?qry=Hadoop:service=ResourceManager,name=QueueMetrics,q0=root
 ```